Using DirectQuery in Power BI

 When defining the model, consider doing the following:

 Avoid complex queries in Query Editor.
-The query that's defined in the Query Editor will be translated into a single SQL query, that will then be included in the subselect of every query sent to that table.
+The query that's defined in the Query Editor will be translated into a single SQL query, which will then be included in the subselect of every query sent to that table.
 If that query is complex, it might result in performance issues on every query sent.
 The actual SQL query for a set of steps can be obtained by selecting the last step in Query Editor, and choosing View Native Query from the context menu.

 Avoid relationships on calculated columns.
-This is particularly relevant to databases where it is necessary to perform multi-column joins.
+This is relevant to databases where it is necessary to perform multi-column joins.
 Power BI today does not allow a relationship to be based on multiple columns as the FK/PK.
 The common workaround is to concatenate the columns together using a calculated column, and base the join on that.
 While this workaround is reasonable for imported data, in the case of DirectQuery it results in a join on an expression, that commonly prevents use of any indexes, and leads to poor performance.
 The only workaround is to actually materialize the multiple columns into a single column in the underlying database.

 Avoid relationships on uniqueidentifier columns.
 Power BI does not natively support a datatype of uniqueidentifier.
 Hence defining a relationship between columns of type uniqueidentifier column will result in a query with a join involving a Cast.
 Again, this commonly leads to poor performance.
 Until this case is specifically optimized, the only workaround is to materialize columns of an alternative type in the underlying database.